 American tenor David Blalock is becoming widely known for his beautiful lyric voice and varied repertoire.
 In the 2019-20 season, he made his debut with the Metropolitan Opera as Pong in Turandot and joined Pensacola Opera to sing Don Ottavio in Don Giovanni.
 David also made his debut with the South Dakota Symphony Orchestra for Messiah, and joined the Firelands Symphony Orchestra for a concert of Mozart, Puccini, and Verdi.
 Scheduled 2020 performances that were cancelled due to COVID-19 include a return to Madison Opera as the title character in Orpheus in the Underworld, a return to Virginia Opera as Frederic in Pirates of Penzance and a reprisal of Count Almaviva in On Site Opera's highly acclaimed production of Paisiello's Barber of Seville at Caramoor.
-Upcoming engagements for Mr. Blalock include a recital with his wife Jeni Houser, produced by Madison Opera, and a return to Virginia Opera as Frederic in Pirates of Penzance.
+Upcoming engagements for Mr. Blalock include Ferrando in Così fan tutte with Bar Harbor Music Festival, and returns to Atlanta Opera and the Metropolitan Opera.

 Mr. Blalock began the 2018-2019 season as Pelléas in Debussy's Pelléas et Mélisande with West Edge Opera, followed by a return to Virginia Opera as Sam in Street Scene, Alfredo in La Traviata with Arizona Opera, Nemorino in L'elisir d'amore with Piedmont Opera, Mendelssohn's Lobgesang with the Duluth Symphony, and a return to Don Ottavio in Don Giovanni with Opera Hong Kong.
 He also joined Madison Opera for their summer Opera in the Park celebration, a concert of arias and opera highlights.